fletchertyler914/PolonieLiveFeed/README.md

 This will give you a "Bookmarklet".
 Navigate on over to Poloniex.com, click on your shiny new Bookmarklet, and watch that buy/sell price automagically update real time for you!

-Feel free to use thisas you wish, but if you use this to make money, please give credit where credit is due.
+Feel free to use this as you wish, but if you use this to make money, please give credit where credit is due.

 Happy Trading!